 - Questioning medical and job experts who testify at your disability hearing

-If you get denied and need to appeal, you face a complex appeals process with several steps, leading all the way up to a lawsuit in Federal Court.
+If you get denied and need to appeal, you face a complex appeals process with several steps, possibly leading all the way up to a lawsuit in federal court.